patrickf2000/patrickf2000.github.io/content/pages/resume.md

 ### Experience

+* *Student Intern- Los Alamos National Laboratory*.
+May 2021-Present.
+Work includes code generation for the Kokkos framework on the LANL fork of LLVM.

 * *Research Assistant- UNC Charlotte*.
-Fall 2019-Present.
+Fall 2019-Spring 2021.
 Work includes:
     - Writing a transformation for vectorizing loops on the AST level in the Rex OpenMP compiler
     - General help with Rex development
     - Benchmarking the Intel AVX and Arm SVE extensions against different compilers using auto-vectorization techniques, vendor intrinsics, and assembly